Qucs/qucs/README.md

      * `git submodule init`
      * `git submodule update`

+After an initial clone operation, the local copy is set by the default as the `master` branch.
+Branches can be listed and selected with the following commands:

+    git branch
+    git checkout [branch name]

 Compilation and installation depends on the operation system.
 See below for an example.

+## Contributing to QUCS

+Some general contribution guidelines can be found on our Wiki <https://github.com/Qucs/qucs/wiki/Contribution>.

 ## Compile instructions Linux (Debian/Ubuntu)